Jessie Ware: 2009–2011: Career beginnings

 In the years prior to releasing her first solo album, Ware did backing vocals at live shows for Jack Peñate (who took her on tour in the U.S.) and Man Like Me.
 Ware said she learned a lot during her time with Jack Peñate: "Performing with him was really good training, because I got to learn all about how other people do it – I was able to perform live without the pressure of being a lead singer.
-It gave me a taste of what to expect, and it prepared me for what I’m doing now."
+It gave me a taste of what to expect, and it prepared me for what I'm doing now."

-One of Peñate's bandmates, Tic, first introduced Ware to SBTRKT; Ware and SBTRKT went on to collaborate on "Nervous" (2010).
+One of Peñate's bandmates, Tic, introduced Ware to SBTRKT; Ware and SBTRKT went on to collaborate on "Nervous" (2010).
 She consequently met Sampha, then known as SBTRKT's main collaborator.
-They created "Valentine" together, which was released on a special edition, heart-shaped vinyl by Young Turks in 2011.
-"Valentine" was partly inspired by James Blake's song "The Wilhelm Scream" and based on their own personal experiences in love.
+They created "Valentine" together, which was released on a special-edition, heart-shaped vinyl by Young Turks in 2011.
+"Valentine" was partly inspired by James Blake's song "The Wilhelm Scream" and based on their personal experiences in love.
 The music video for "Valentine" was directed by Marcus Söderlund.
 "Nervous", "Valentine" and an additional collaboration with DJ Joker ("The Vision") led Ware to a record deal with PMR Records.
 She also featured on Ceremonials, the 2011 album by Florence and the Machine in which her good friend Florence Welch is lead singer.

-On 14 October 2011, Ware released her debut solo single "Strangest Feeling" on limited 10" purple vinyl, although the song did not chart on the UK Singles Chart.
+On 14 October 2011, Ware released her debut solo single, "Strangest Feeling", on limited 10" purple vinyl.
+The song did not chart on the UK Singles Chart.

 2011–2013: Devotion

-On 20 August 2012, Ware released her debut album Devotion, which peaked at number five on the UK Albums Chart.
-The album's lead single "Running" was released on 24 February 2012.
+On 20 August 2012, Ware released her debut album, Devotion, which peaked at number five on the UK Albums Chart.
+The album's lead single, "Running", was released on 24 February 2012.
 "110%" was released as the album's second single on 13 April, peaking at number 61 in the United Kingdom.
 "Wildest Moments" was released as the album's third single on 29 June, peaking at number 46 in the United Kingdom.
 "Night Light" was released as the fourth single on 24 August.

 Devotion was announced as a nominee for the prestigious Mercury Prize that year.
 Ware toured in the United Kingdom in the early part of March 2013, supported by Laura Mvula, starting with Cambridge, Manchester, Glasgow, Birmingham, Oxford, Bristol and ending in London.
 The United Kingdom tour was followed by a European tour in the second half of March 2013 and a US tour in April 2013.
 In the summer of 2013, Ware played many festivals all over the world, and at the end of 2013, Jessie went on tour in the United States again.